Installations of Acrylic Walk In Tubs – Environmentally Friendly Accessible Tiled Showers

 Or An Accessible Shower?

 Replacing an existing standard bathtub with a fully accessible safety shower is recommended for those who prefer showering over bathing.
 It is also recommend for those who require caregiver assistance to help with daily hygiene.
 It is easier and takes less time for a care giver to lend assistance with an accessible shower.
 Glass shower doors are attractive but can greatly restrict accessibility to lend assistance.
 It is recommended fully accessible showers be fitted with shower curtains not glass, especially when caregivers are needed.
-Accessible shower bases have a large flat stable platform so users have more room and feel far more secure while sitting in shower chairs.
-Compared to having the chair legs teeter on a bathtubs narrow radius corners.
+Accessible tub replacement shower bases have a large flat stable platform so users have a lot more room to move around and will feel far more secure while sitting in shower chairs.
+Rather than having the chair legs teeter on a bathtubs narrow radius corners.

 Plastic or Tile?